dmarks2/liferay-plugin-intellij/documentation/service_xml.md

 * Check for duplicate ```<finder>```
 * Check for duplicate ```<column>``` inside an entity
 * Check for a valid type for the primary key column
-* Ensure that entities having a uuid also have a primary key column
+* Ensure that entities having an uuid also have a primary key column